Holds & requests

 Concordia students, faculty (including retired and visiting faculty), staff and BCI or OCUL card holders in good standing, who wish to borrow a library item that is not immediately available, may request it through the library catalogue.

 How to make a request

 While looking at the record for the item you would like to request in the library catalogue, click on the Request button, at the top of the record.

 You will be prompted to enter either:

 Note that when your item is ready for pickup, you will be notified by email (if you have provided us with your email address).
-You will then have three days (including weekends) to pick up your item.
-As part of a pilot project during the Winter 2016 semester, faculty and graduate students will have five days (including weekends) to pick up items except for high demand items.
+If you are an undergraduate student, you will then have three days (including weekends) to pick up your item, and if you are a graduate student, or faculty, you will have five days (including weekends) to pick up items, except for high demand items.

 Number of requests allowed